 Resource: PG addressed the issue of resource including the advertised post of Student Marketing Manager and the post of Student Marketing Officer which will be fulfilled by Susanna Woodhead (to be Susanna Crossland) on the 18th November.
 The Marketing Network will also provide colleagues with an update on the central marketing team structure.

-RAM Group representation: PG highlighted as new roles are appointed, a clear representation of Faculties and Schools for the Recruitment and Admissions Management Group is needed.
+SRCGroup representation: PG highlighted as new roles are appointed, a clear representation of Faculties and Schools for the Student Recruitment Communications Group is needed.
 PG will review membership of the groups.

-Future Open Day dates: Future open day dates have been circulated on behalf of AP below:
+Future Open Day dates: Future undergraduate open day dates have been circulated on behalf of AP below:

 2014 20 and 21 June